DouglasDRF/stock-prices-predictions-api/README.md

 Disclaimer: This is not an investment suggestion.
 This is and experimental tool with reseach purposes.

 API with Stock Prices Predictions 1d for helping on Swing Trade using LSTM Deep Learning Algorithm.
 Currently, it only supports few Bovespa stocks.
-There's a crawler instead an API that most of them are paid, and the supported websites are InfoMoneya and BR Investing.
+There's a crawler instead an API that most of them are paid, and the supported websites are InfoMoney and BR Investing.
 You should insert on table `SupportedCompaniesToCrawler` the ticker symbol and its page to crawl the data.

 This application requires a MySQL database that should be provided before the application startup.
 The script for the schemas model it's on file database_mode.sql